We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Pooling water in or around the exterior of a crawl space or basement can lead to structural damage to a foundation, and water in a basement can damage possessions and lead to mold growth.
 Installing a French drain (which is different from a basement drain) is the fix many homeowners opt for.
 According to Angi and HomeAdvisor, French drain installation cost ranges from a low of $500 for minimal repairs to as much as $18,000 for the installation of an extensive system.
 Most homeowners will pay a national average cost of around $5,000.

-A French drain is a generic term that describes multiple types of drainage, and it goes by many names, including “weeping tile,” “trench drain,” and “channel drain.”
+A French drain is a generic term that describes multiple types of underground drainage systems, and it goes by many names, including “weeping tile,” “trench drain,” and “channel drain.”
 In general, a French drain consists of an excavated trench where a perforated pipe is laid and surrounded by pea gravel that acts as a filter to keep sediment out of the pipe.
 Water collects in the pipe and then drains safely away.

 So how much does a French drain cost?
 Prices vary by the extent of the excavation as well as the length of the drain itself.
 Homeowners can expect to pay between $10 to $50 per linear foot to install an exterior French drain.
 Basement French drain costs are often higher due to the need to break out concrete in a basement floor to excavate beneath and install the drain, so this type of drain runs an average of $40 to $100 per linear foot.
 In most cases, homeowners will want to hire a professional to do the job.

-Drain Size
+Drain Size and Type

 The cost to install a French drain in a basement runs approximately $40 to $100 per linear foot, so the longer the drain, the more it will cost.
 Relatively shallow exterior French drains (called curtain drains), such as those installed to drain the water from a downspout to a street curb or a catch basin in the yard, will cost less because there’s no concrete to break out.
 Homeowners can expect to pay between $10 and $50 per linear foot for an exterior French drain.